Wrath of the Tyrant

-Wrath of the Tyrant is the first demo album by the Norwegian black metal band Emperor.
+Wrath of the Tyrant is the first demo album by Norwegian black metal band Emperor.
 It was recorded in May 1992 and self-released by the band shortly after.

 Releases

 Wrath of the Tyrant was originally distributed by the band as a demo shortly after it was recorded.
 This original demotape had a picture of a chimera on the cover.
 In 1994 it was re-released through Wild Rag Records with two bonus tracks and different artwork.
 Tchort, who didn't join the band until 1993, is the person who appears on this cover.
 A limited edition 12" vinyl was released by Head not Found records in 1995; this version featured a photograph of the Scott Monument in Edinburgh as new cover art.
 In 1998, it was re-mastered and released with the tracks from the Emperor EP.
 There are two versions of this re-release; the Candlelight Records version has the cover of the Emperor EP and features video footage of live performances from the band, while the Century Black version has a different cover and lacks the video footage.

 Most of the songs on Wrath of the Tyrant were later re-recorded by the band.
 "Wrath of the Tyrant" and "Night of the Graveless Souls" were re-recorded in December 1992 for the Emperor EP.
 "Ancient Queen", "Witches Sabbath" and "Lord of the Storms" were re-recorded during the same session and released on As the Shadows Rise.
 "My Empire's Doom" was re-recorded and renamed "Beyond the Great Vast Forest" on the band's debut album, In the Nightside Eclipse.
 "Moon over Kara-Shehr" was re-recorded with Jan Axel "Hellhammer" Blomberg on drums and released on the compilation Nordic Metal - A Tribute to Euronymous in 1995.